Yakovlev Yak-52: Design and development

 The tricycle landing gear is retractable, but it remains partially exposed in the retracted position, affording both a useful level of drag in down manoeuvres and a measure of protection should the aircraft be forced to land "wheels up."

 A number of "westernised" versions of the Yak-52 are now produced.
 The replacement of the existing Soviet avionics, fitting of a three-blade propeller and the M14PF 298 kW (400 hp) upgrade to the usual 360 hp M14P engine, and conversion to conventional "tail-dragger" landing gear (Yak-52TD) are some of the modifications made to the standard aircraft.
 There is also a factory-produced Yak-52TW tail-dragger version by Aerostar.
 The TW has an extra 120 L (32 US gal) of fuel capacity in two extra wing tanks, the M14PF engine designated & three blade propeller, an electric start, and modern instruments.

-On April 16, 2004, a modernised variant Yak-52M was flown in Russia.
+On 16 April 2004, a modernised variant Yak-52M was flown in Russia.
 It is fitted with modernised M-14Kh engine, three-blade propeller, and other modifications.

-Despite being unarmed, a Yak-52 was used by Ukraine during the Russian invasion of Ukraine to shoot down a Russian Orlan-10 reconnaissance drone over Odessa in April 2024, and to shoot down a ZALA drone on 8 June 2024.
+Despite being unarmed, Yak-52 planes have been deployed by Ukraine in anti-drone roles during the Russian invasion of Ukraine, shooting down a Russian Orlan-10 reconnaissance drone over Odessa in April 2024, and to shoot down a ZALA drone on 8 June 2024.
 Images posted on social media suggest that at least one Yak-52 has downed up to eight drones.
 The Yak-52's low stall speed allows the plane to pursue drones and carry out maneuvers at slower speeds, enabling a machine gunner in the plane's rear seat to engage drones at close range.